maxritter/diy-thermocam-website/src/pages/docs/raw-data/index.md

 ---
 This page describes how to **interpret the raw data files (\*.DAT)**, which are **created by the device for each saved image and video / time-lapse frame on the internal storage**.

-A **sample .DAT** file can be found [here](https://github.com/maxritter/DIY-Thermocam/blob/master/Software/Thermal%20Analysis%20Software/Sample.DAT) with the corresponding thermal images linked [here](https://github.com/maxritter/DIY-Thermocam/blob/master/Software/Thermal%20Analysis%20Software/Sample.JPG).

-The **structure of the DAT file** is define as following - see “method “SaveRawData” [here](https://github.com/maxritter/DIY-Thermocam/blob/master/Firmware_V3/src/thermal/save.cpp) as reference:
+The **structure of the DAT file** is define as following - see “method “SaveRawData” [here](https://https://github.com/maxritter/diy-thermocam/blob/master/firmware/3.0/src/thermal/save.cpp) as reference:

 *   **Lepton raw values** - 9600 byte (Lepton2) or 38400 byte (Lepton3)
     *   4800 / 19200 raw values for the Lepton2 / Lepton3, split to two bytes, MSB first, then LSB